CofChips/weather_dashboard/README.md

 ## Approach

 There were a few key areas to focus on in this project:
-1) Access and parse 3rd party API data
+1) Access and parse server side API data
 2) Dynamically update HTML and CSS

-### Accessing and parsing 3rd part API data
+### Accessing and parsing server side API data

 For this project, the OpenWeather API was utilized for accessing weather data.
 As not required fields were included in any single data collection, both the Current Weather Data and One Call API data collections were utilized.